LethalCompanyModding/Doorbelle/README.md

-# doorbelle
+# Doorbelle
-Doorbelle mod for Lethal Company
+A simple mod for Lethal Company that enables opening doors and walking around outside the ship in space.
+That is all.